 Note: This is a summary of your assignment.
 Please refer to full assignment from your instructor.

-Stage 1: Identify an occupation to research.
+Stage 1: Identify a career/occupation (or college major) to research.

-Stage 3: Develop your thesis and argument.
+Stage 3: Develop your thesis and argument

 Examples: